PistonDevelopers/blog.piston.rs/_posts/2016-09-13-this-year-in-conrod.md

   rest of the examples to use this instead of piston_window in order to demonstrate greater efficiency.
 - Add a gfx-rs example.
-- Consider the trade-offs of moving these backend cargo features into unique crates within the same repo.
+- Consider the trade-offs involved in moving these backend cargo features into unique crates within the same repo.
 This may help to stabilise the core of conrod sooner as progress on the stability of the compatible back-ends cannot be guaranteed.
 - Remove the num crate dependency.
 - *Finish The Guide*.
 - Address all existing bugs.